Tascott: History of Tascott

+Scott encouraged the ultimately unsuccessful attempts to grow sugar cane at Kiama.
+Scott claimed that he had provided plants and instructions to Captain Louis Hope, who began sugar production, at Ormiston House Estate, in 1864, the first commercially-viable production of sugar in Queensland, although Scott's influence on Hope's operation was apparently slight.
+Scott sought and was granted a government annuity payment, around 1871, in consideration of his efforts to progress the sugar industry.
+By then, Scott was already an old man.
+He died at the age of 105 years old, in 1881, and is buried in the cemetery at Point Frederick.
+His much younger widow remained living on the land on Brisbane Water.
+The area that Scott cultivated was between where Tascott station is now and Noonan Point, lying within the easternmost part of modern-day Tascott, around where Victory Parade is now.
+At the western end of this land, stood Scott's residence, and modern-day Waterview Cresent takes its name from this house, later a guesthouse.
+The landholding was sub-divided, in 1920, and the lots auctioned in early 1921.

-The suburb contains Tascott railway station, which is on the Main North railway line.
-The station opened in 1905 and was built largely to service a guesthouse known as 'Waterview' that had been established by Mary Scott.
+Tascott railway station, which is on the Main North railway line, opened in 1905.
+It was built largely to service the guesthouse, known as 'Waterview', which had been established by Mary Scott.
+The first use of 'Tascott' was as the station's name.
 The station once had a particularly dangerous level crossing, between the platform and the curved cutting just to the north.
-Robert Scott, T.A.Scott's son and heir, was killed there by a train in 1920 and he was not the only fatality crossing the railway.
+Robert Scott, T.A.Scott's son and heir, was killed there by a train in 1920, and he was not the only fatality crossing the railway.
 For many years, this level crossing was the only means of road access to the area west of the railway station.
 The short platform at Tascott was also a cause of mishaps.

 The station was rebuilt in 1939, with the new timber deck platform being supported on a framework of old rails, instead of a timber frame.
 This new design was referred to as a ‘Tascott type’ platform, by railway engineers, and the same arrangement was used, at other stations, over the following 25 years.
 The station remains a 'short platform' of only two train cars in length.